BlockchainCommons/QRCodeGeneratorDemo/README.md

 ### by Wolf McNally

+**NOTE:** This repo is now deprecated.
+The QRCodeGeneratorDemo has been moved into the [BlockchainCommons/QRCodeGenerator](https://github.com/BlockchainCommons/QRCodeGenerator) repo.

+---

 QRCodeGeneratorDemo is a SwiftUI-based iOS app that demonstrates the [Blockchain Commons QRCodeGenerator Swift package](https://github.com/BlockchainCommons/QRCodeGenerator).
 It displays a simple scrolling list of generated QR codes, many of which show the multi-segment encoding features it enables.

 ![Screenshot 1](Docs/screenshot-1.png)